amitshankar/Udacity/README.md

 ## Course work from Udacity

 Currently, I am taking the Data Analyst Nanodegree from Udacity and am in term 02.
-This repo is contains subfolders in the following hierarchy:
+This repo contains subfolders in the following hierarchy:

 ### Data Analyst Nanodegree
 * **Term 01**